 If you have ever used CINEMA 4D Dynamics then you are probably already aware of the principle: The objects and a framework of conditions are created by you and then the simulation creates the physically correct course of movement.

 The DRIVE! plug-in will set up a complete basis car with one mouse click.
-Adjust the measurements to your 3D model and move the car body and wheels into the appropriate container objects of the simulation.
+Assign your model's chassis object and wheels.
+With a further click, all positions and dimensions are automatically adjusted.
 If you want to, you can edit the vehicle parameters to match the original model or to suit your own personal preferences.
-The figure on the right shows an overview of the many settings possibilities.
+The figure on the right shows an excerpt of the many settings possibilities.

 Let’s go! – vehicle controls